yugataBakhr/css-work2/README.md

 # Practice drawing in CSS with some keyframes animation

-## I would appreciate it a big time if you share nice ideas to my work
+## I would appreciate it a big time if you share nice ideas with me

 ### I'm a self-taught learner who is highly motivated to bring my skills to the next level